yusufemresamur/mlogpp/README.md

 ## Features

 - **Type-safe sinks**: Add any callable as a sink without wrapper boilerplate
+- **Async sink**: Wrap any sink for non-blocking background I/O with bounded queue and clean shutdown
 - **Log levels**: Trace, Debug, Info, Warn, Error, Fatal with dynamic filtering at runtime or static filtering at compile time
 - **Named loggers**: Registry-based logger management with shared instances
 - **Thread-safe**: Concurrent access to loggers and sinks